archivesatncbs/ethics-law-guidebook/docs/chapter-8-some-frequently-asked-questions-from-archivists.md

 In asymmetrical power relationships where the asymmetry works at different intersectional levels, informed consent is a constant process of building trust that extends beyond signatures on form or verbal information before the commencement of the research.
 Informed consent is built over various stages of the research process with a constant reiteration of the right of the participant to withdraw.
 While documentation of the consent may in fact be a form, the process of consent must involve both formal and informal conversations and engagement with participants with unambiguous space for declining, refusing and withdrawing from participation at any stage of the research process.
 Participants must also have recourse to internal and external redressal mechanisms with clear channels of communication with the archive.
 The AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research[^12] guidelines on responsibilities can be adapted to many different contexts to inform ethical documentation and collection.
 The Archives at NCBS has a Consent and Agreement Form for oral history interviews that is developed by looking at best practices at various institutions.
 For further details and templates, refer to the Appendix: Further Reading and Resources.

 In symmetrical researcher-researched or archivist-archived relationships, informed consent should clearly explain all purposes and uses of the research as set out by guidelines on oral history and qualitative research.
-International guidelines are helpful in drawing up consent forms and procedures, but it is important to recognize that the regional, legal, political, and socio-cultural contexts in India about information sharing can be very different.
+International guidelines are helpful in drawing up consent forms and procedures, but it is important to recognise that the regional, legal, political, and socio-cultural contexts in India about information sharing can be very different.
 Organisations like Archives and Research for Ethnomusicology (ARCE), Centre for Public History (CPH), Partition Museum, and the Oral History Association of India (OHAI) are organisations that have a robust experience of working with oral histories and can share experience of ethics on the field.
-International guidelines from Oral History Australia[^13], National Oral History Association of New Zealand[^14], Oral History Association USA[^15] and the Oral History Society, UK[^16]  are useful to reference when collaborating in a global research environment.
+International guidelines from Oral History Australia[^13], National Oral History Association of New Zealand[^14], Oral History Association USA[^15] and the Oral History Society, UK[^16]  are useful references when collaborating in a global research environment.
 The Oral History Society also has advice on dealing with media requests[^17] to oral history recordings.

 **Have you defined guidelines for ethical processes for documenting, accessioning, and processing oral history including participant rights to recording?**